Dragon-Wonder/Experimental-Platformer-AI/README.md

 ### SDL Library

-In order to run the program properly you will need to download SDL2-2.0.4 or higher (SDL-2.0.3 has issues that cause the program not to run correctly.
-You NEED 2.0.4).
+In order to run the program properly you will need to download SDL2-2.0.3 or higher.
 You will also need SDL2 TTF library, and SDL2 Images library

-A link for SDL2 can be found [here] (https://www.libsdl.org/tmp/download-2.0.php).
+A link for SDL2 can be found [here] (https://www.libsdl.org/download-2.0.php).

 A link for SDL2 TTF can be found [here] (https://www.libsdl.org/projects/SDL_ttf/).